-However, there are reasons not to choose a boarding school: Those are:
+However, there are also reasons not to choose a boarding school:

-- Military schools -- If your teen is just lacking motivation or direction, but has the potential for good grades, then consider a military school.
-This atmosphere is perfect for struggling teens who do not have any emotional or behavioral problems.
+- Military schools: If your teen struggles with motivation or direction, but has academic and athletic potential, then consider a military school.
+This atmosphere is perfect for teens who do not have severe mental health or behavioral issues.

-- Boot camps -- For the most unruly teens, it's either boot camp or juvenile jail.
-This facility is usually court-ordered and military-style training and exercises are enforced.
+- Boot camps: Boot camps may be court-ordered and military-style training and exercises are enforced.

 - Wilderness camps: If your teen is into the outdoors, then a wilderness camp may be a better fit.
 As a means of teaching discipline, adolescents are expected to perform challenging tasks in the great outdoors.